 - Bob Benedetto, Benedetto Guitars

-“There is a “True Galloup” footprint in my shop.
-A note of appreciation for the training and discipline Bryan has provided for his students, I have had the best experience with his alumni, and there is a “True Galloup” footprint in my shop."
+“There is a true Galloup footprint in my shop.
+A note of appreciation for the training and discipline Bryan has provided for his students, I have had the best experience with his alumni."

 “I couldn’t be prouder of what he’s accomplished.
-If you start with talent, skilled hands and an artist eye, then work very-very hard for years, “and then work even harder,” it’s possible to become a fantastic guitar maker, repairman, teacher, husband, father and innovator.
+If you start with talent, skilled hands and an artist's eye, then work very, very hard for years... and then work even harder, it’s possible to become a fantastic guitar maker, repairman, teacher, husband, father and innovator.
 That’s what Bryan Galloup has done since he worked in my shop in the early 80’s.
 I couldn’t be prouder of what he’s accomplished, and he is a special friend."

 I went to Galloup to set them up as a BFTS training center, but came back learning so much from Bryan, Susan, Russ, and Sam; both in lutherie and business.
 We are happy to have Galloup Guitars working with us as a retrofitter, manufacturer, and training facility for the Buzz Feiten Tuning System."

-“I was 17 years old when I went to study with Bryan.
-I was 17 years old and wet behind the ears when I went to Michigan to study with Bryan in his Journeyman’s Program.
-His knowledge of the guitar is second to none but what is MOST commendable is his ability to teach, encourage and inspire.
-I learned as much about how Brian ran his business as I did about building and repairing.
-My confidence level was boosted and I was, incredibly, even more passionate and excited about working in the guitar industry than I was when I arrived.
+“I was 17 years old and wet behind the ears when I went to Michigan to study with Bryan in his Journeyman’s Program.
+His knowledge of the guitar is second to none, but what is MOST commendable is his ability to teach, encourage and inspire.
+I learned as much about how Bryan ran his business as I did about building and repairing.
+My confidence level was boosted and I was- incredibly- even more passionate and excited about working in the guitar industry than I was when I arrived.